jmsBorowski/jmsBorowski.github.io/README.md

 # jmsBorowski.github.io

-A relaxing, Simon Says inspired memory game.
-Simply press play and follow the highlighted pattern, which increases in difficulty every level!
-This fresh take on a familiar classic adds creativity by including inspiring quotes on every level and creating an overall atmosphere of calm that will keep users playing everyday.
+About:

+Zen Garden Game is immersive and tranquil memory game, drawing inspiration from Simon Says.
+Embark on a journey of relaxation as you press play and gracefully navigate through progressively challenging patterns.
+Elevating the experience, each level in this fresh take on a familiar classic is adorned with uplifting quotes, infusing creativity and fostering a serene atmosphere that beckons users to engage daily.
+Immerse yourself in a seamless gaming experience with comprehensive sound control, play, and restart functionalities.
+Anticipating user needs, this game is designed to provide a soothing and enjoyable escape, making it the perfect daily companion for moments of mindfulness and mental agility.

 Credits: